BrandonJarrell/Unity-Stratego/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}
 The goal of creating this game was to teach myself how to use the Unity Engine and use it as a tool to teach myself any future idea's I want to visualize or create simply for fun.

 Stratego is a game of guessing your enemy, defending your flag through your own strategy and conquring the enemy's flag.